Tough talk on Greece alone won't boost Ireland, Spain at home

 "The anger is more with the two big parties (in Spain) than with Germany," said Jose Ignacio Torreblanca, senior fellow at the European Council on Foreign relations, referring to the PP and opposition Socialists being overtaken by Podemos in polls.

-Another new party, center-right Ciudadanos, is also starting to gain traction, eating into the PP's own turf.
+Another new party, centre-right Ciudadanos, is also starting to gain traction, eating into the PP's own turf.

 Meanwhile, a wretched 2014 has left Kenny open to charges that little had changed in Irish politics since the crisis and has propelled independent candidates into first place in most opinion polls.